In silico methods in the safety assessment of chemicals

 • Introduction to open-source tools to predict the properties of compounds.

-• Practical exercise using open-source tools to predict the toxicity of chemicals (VEGA / Danish (Q)SAR Database / T.E.S.T.)
+• Practical exercise (2): Use of open-source tools for predicting the physico-chemical properties / biological activity of chemicals (VEGA / T.E.S.T.)

-• Discussion of obtained results (comparing results depending on the tool used, searching for experimental values)
+• Discussion of obtained results (comparing results depending on the tool used, searching for experimental data).

 Interested?
 Register now!
 Fill out the register form.